Denise Richards Reveals Reason She Told Her Daughters About Her ‘Playboy’ Spread

 “It is so hard to control the internet on the phone… So if I could go back and do anything over, I would definitely not give them a phone where they have access to social media and the internet,” said the Bravo star.

 According to People, the Wild Things star has previously admitted she is somewhat of a strict mother.
-To prevent her eldest daughter from sneaking out, her and her husband, Aaron Phypers, installed security cameras outside of their home.
+To prevent her eldest daughter from sneaking out, she and her husband, Aaron Phypers, installed security cameras outside of their home.
 In an April episode of RHOBH, Denise revealed Sam was less than thrilled about the cameras.

 In a different episode of the hit Bravo show, the actress was seen telling her daughter she could not have a boyfriend until she was 16-years-old.
 Sam later called her father, Charlie Sheen, to get his input on the matter.
 Charlie told Sam he trusts her and that she should be able to go on dates, including her homecoming dance.
 Denise disagreed with her ex.